 In biomechanics, balance is an ability to maintain the line of gravity (vertical line from center of mass) of a body within the base of support with minimal postural sway.
 Sway is the horizontal movement of the center of gravity even when a person is standing still.

-In other words, postural sway looks something like this:
+In other words, postural sway looks something like this, in exaggerated form:

 As you can imagine, excessive postural sway can be hazardous on the job: